moleculediscovery/workshop2024/index.md

 - Language models in chemistry

-Please submit your contributions on [OpenReview] ❗️add link❗️ until November 1 2024 11:59 PM UTC-0.
-The submissions should be in PDF and follow the [NeurIPS](https://neurips.cc/Conferences/2024/CallForPapers) template with a maximum of 4 pages (not including references and appendices).
+Please submit your contributions on [OpenReview](https://openreview.net/group?id=ELLIS.eu/2024/Workshop/ML4Molecules) until November 1 2024 11:59 PM UTC-0.
+The submissions should be in PDF and follow the [NeurIPS](https://neurips.cc/Conferences/2024/CallForPapers) template with a **maximum of 5 pages** (not including references and appendices).
 Please anonymize your paper since the review process is dual-anonymous.

 ### Organizing Committee and Contact